wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-message-transport/includes/3-configure-smtp-domains.md

 Remote domains are different from accepted domains because they don't manage which email messages are accepted or rejected in your organization; instead, they define settings for message delivery to SMTP domains that are external to your Exchange Server organization.
 You can create remote domain entries to define the settings for message transfer between the Exchange Server organization and domains outside your Active Directory forest.
 When you create a remote domain entry, you control the types of messages that are sent to that domain.
 You can also apply message-format policies and acceptable character sets for messages that are sent from your organization’s users to the remote domain.

-There is one remote domain named Default that exists after Exchange Server is installed or your Tenant is created.
+There's one remote domain named Default that exists after Exchange Server is installed or your Tenant is created.
 This remote domain is defined for the domain name \*, which applies to all messages to external domains.
 You can create remote domains for other domains as required.
-Remote domains are often created for partner domains where you want to allow messages that are not normally allowed.
+Remote domains are often created for partner domains where you want to allow messages that aren't normally allowed.
 For example, a remote domain for a partner organization may allow users to automatically forward messages that the Default remote domain blocks.

 Some of the settings you can configure for a remote domain include: